SabrinaSun1225/ChromaPalette/README.md

 - **19 Unique Color Schemes**: Featuring a diverse range of color schemes, from gradient to low saturation, Morandi-inspired palettes, and vibrant, high contrast options.
 - **Time Saving**: Eliminate the need to search the internet for color palettes - ChromaPalette has you covered.
 - **Designed for Science**: Crafted specifically for the scientific community, each color scheme is suited for various types of data visualization.
+- **Effortless Color Scheme Creation**: Auto-generate custom color schemes with ChromaPalette.
+Simply choose a scheme and input the number of colors, and ChromaPalette takes care of the rest, seamlessly filling in gaps with gradient colors when needed.
+The possibilities are endless!
+- **Color Code Conversion**: ChromaPalette effortlessly converts between HEX and RGB color codes, allowing you to switch between formats depending on your needs.
+Create beautiful color schemes with ease and translate them seamlessly with ChromaPalette.

 ## Color Schemes
 1. Coral